MatthewHopwood/the-monkees-project/README.md

 - Used to create the html document and the layout of the webpage using a semantic structure.
 This code will be found in a .html file.

 ##### CSS3
-- Use to create custom styling for each of the elements within the html document.
-Usually found in a style.css file.
+- Used to create custom styling for each of the elements within the html document.
+Usually found in a external .css file.

 ##### JQuery  - http://code.jquery.com/
 - This is a small, fast JavaScript library that was used specifically for adding js functionality to the modals and burger-icon.

 ##### Bootstrap - https://getbootstrap.com/docs/3.3/
-- This CDN has multiple sections including CSS, components and JavaScript - which were all used within my code.
+- This front-end framework has multiple sections including CSS, components and JavaScript - which were all used within my code.

 ##### Google Fonts - https://fonts.google.com/
 - Used to include different font styles and font weights in the website.
 Specifically Indie Flower and Exo with a range of 100 - 700 font weights.